The action descriptions are grouped by the socket type and category.

 This is a PHP program that acts as a web based application.
 This needs to be installed in a web server that has been configured to run PHP programs.
 The source code can be downloaded from GitHub.

 To make import from Logix to LogixNG easier, LogixNG has a special action, Logix, that works similar to a Conditional in Logix.
 The LogixNG Logix action has a digital expression socket and a digital boolean action socket.
-The usual setup in LogixNG is a Logix action with a Many child with a number of OnChange children.
+The usual setup in LogixNG is a Logix action with a Many child with a number of Logix Action children.

 The Many action is used together with the Logix action to let the Logix action have more than one action child.